edamla/mediterraneanagency/_books/2021-09-01-druze-and-maronites.md

 ---
-“The Law of Tradition, The Justice of the Otto- mans” offers an insightful exploration of Lebanon’s socio-political landscape in the 19th century, fo- cusing on the interactions between the Druze and Maronite sectarian groups within the framework of the Ottoman Legal System.
+“The Law of Tradition, The Justice of the Otto- mans” offers an insightful exploration of Lebanon’s socio-political landscape in the 19th century, focusing on the interactions between the Druze and Maronite sectarian groups within the framework of the Ottoman Legal System.
 The book examines the historical origins of conflicts between these groups and their enduring significance in global politics.
-Through an analysis of legal and judicial practices during Ottoman rule, it illuminates how justice was administered in Lebanon’s mountain- ous regions and highlights the role of sectarianism in shaping societal dynamics.
+Through an analysis of legal and judicial practices during Ottoman rule, it illuminates how justice was administered in Lebanon’s mountainous regions and highlights the role of sectarianism in shaping societal dynamics.
 By delving into court cases that reached Istanbul and local judgments, the book provides a nuanced understanding of the